-Below are vacant positions that are included in the calculations of these draft budget amounts that have been agreed on with Corporate Services to ensure these are on the municipality's current organisational structure.
-In line with the national government's call to manage the public sector wage bill the municipality's employee costs budget plus remuneration of councillors makes up

-35% of the operating budget including non-cash items which then breaches the maximum limit permitted of 40% when we exclude non-cash items.
-Below are the details of vacant positions included in the draft budget.
+Below are vacant positions that are included in the calculations of these budget amounts that have been agreed on with Corporate Services to ensure these are on the municipality's current organisational structure.
+In line with the national government's call to manage the public sector wage bill the municipality's employee costs budget plus remuneration of councillors makes up 35.9% of the operating budget including non-cash items which then breaches the maximum limit permitted of 40% when we exclude non-cash items.
+Below are the details of vacant positions included in the budget.

-- Monitoring and Evaluation Officer - Performance Management Officer
+Monitoring and Evaluation Officer

-- Manager ICT
+- Systems Administrator

 - IT Technician

 - Fleet Management Officer

 - Receptionist